University at Albany, SUNY: The Athletic Complex

 UAlbany unveiled a new football stadium, Bob Ford Field, on September 14, 2013, as part of a $19 million multi-sport complex.
 The Great Danes opened against the University of Rhode Island.
-The stadium, named for the coach who guided the football program to 265 victories from 1973 - 2013, is an 8,500-seat facility which includes a press level with four luxury suites, a print media area, and booths for radio, television, coaches, and replay, as well as 20 high-definition televisions distributed throughout the level.
-In the Summer of 2015, following a multimillion-dollar donation by Tom and Mary Casey, the complex was officially renamed the Bob Ford Field at Casey Stadium.
+The stadium, named for the coach who guided the football program to 265 victories from 1973 to 2013, is an 8,500-seat facility which includes a press level with four luxury suites, a print media area, and booths for radio, television, coaches, and replay, as well as 20 high-definition televisions distributed throughout the level.
+In the summer of 2015, following a multimillion-dollar donation by Tom and Mary Casey, the complex was officially renamed the Bob Ford Field at Casey Stadium.

-SEFCU Arena
+Broadview Arena

-In the spring of 1992, the university opened SEFCU Arena, at that time named the RACC (Recreation and Convocation Center), an $11 million arena for UAlbany's men's and women's basketball and track teams.
+In the fall of 2023, the university opened Broadview Arena, which had been known as SEFCU Arena since 1992 when the RACC (Recreation and Convocation Center) was renamed.
+The RACC was an $11 million arena for UAlbany's men's and women's basketball and track teams.
 It has a 0.11 mile indoor track.
 They also in 2017 added a $1.4 million scoreboard.
 The 4,538-seat arena also serves as a major venue for community events such as rock, pop, and hip hop concerts, sporting events and University activities.
 Although it has an Albany address, it is actually located in the Town of Guilderland.

 Organization

 The university is a first-tier component of the State University of New York.
 It receives annual appropriations as a part of the SUNY budget, and the New York State University Construction Fund manages and finances buildings and capital improvements.
 Although the university is governed by the SUNY Board of Trustees, the university does have a separate 10-member council that is appointed by the governor, with one student-elected member.
 The governor designates the council's chair.
-The university has its own Headmaster, who is currently Robert Jones.

 The university has a separate University at Albany Foundation, which conducts fundraising on behalf of the university.
 For example, when the new library was built, state funds paid for the construction of the building, but the foundation raised $3.5 million to equip the new facility.
 The foundation has a Board of Directors, which includes three voting member elected by the faculty and one elected by students.
-The foundation owns facilities that supplement the state-owned buildings, including: the Management Services Center, the Headmaster's residence, the East Campus, the State Street Conference Center, the Cancer Research Center.
-During 2015–16, the foundation raised $18.7 million and had total assets (including buildings) of $88.85 million.
-UAlbany is currently facing a $15 million budget deficit for fiscal year 2022-2023.